joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-exports/README.md

 export const bar = 'bar';
 ```

-Export aliases using the `export ... as ...` syntax:
+Aliases can be migrated using the `export ... as ...` syntax:

 ```js
 // before/node_modules/my-module/named-only.js